arundhik97/AWS-VPC/README.md

   <h2> VPC </h2>
   VPC stands for Virtual Private Cloud, which is a virtual network dedicated to your AWS account.
 It is logically isolated from other virtual networks in the AWS Cloud.
 <h2> Subnet </h2>
 A subnet is a range of IP addresses in your VPC.
-You can launch AWS resources into a subnet that you select.
+We can launch AWS resources into a subnet that you select.
 <h2> Internet gateway </h2>
-An internet gateway is a horizontally scaled, redundant, and highly available VPC component that allows communication between instances in your VPC and the internet.
+An internet gateway is a horizontally scaled, redundant, and highly available VPC component that allows communication between instances in our VPC and the internet.
   <h2> EC2 </h2>
 EC2 stands for Elastic Compute Cloud, a web service that provides secure, resizable computing capacity in the cloud.
 Think of it as a virtual machine in the cloud.
 The rest is basic networking concepts.
 We need to create subnets, route tables, and security groups. <br>